Bdelloidea: Classification and identification

+A 2016 phylogenetic analysis of the gene order in the mitochondria suggests that Seisonidea and Acanthocephala are sister clades and that the Eurotatoria are the sister clade to this group, producing the cladogram below.

 Bdelloidea is a class of the phylum Rotifera, consisting of three orders: Philodinavida, Philodinida and Adinetida.
 These orders are divided into four families and about 450 species.
 Since these organisms are asexual the usual definition of a species as a group of organisms capable of creating fertile offspring is inapplicable, therefore the species concept in these organisms is based on a mixture of morphological and molecular data instead.
 DNA studies suggest that the diversity is much greater than the original morphological classifications suggest.

 Bdelloids can only be identified by eye while they are alive because many of the characteristics significant to classification are related to feeding and crawling; however, genetic identification of bdelloids is possible on dead individuals.
 Once preserved, the individuals contract into "blobs" which restricts analysis.
 There are currently three morphological identification methodologies, two of which are considered dated: Bartoš (1951) and Donner (1965).
 The third method is a diagnostic key developed in 1995 by Shiel.